 You may use the online eligibility screening tool (please click here to access the screening tool) to help determine whether you may be eligible for benefits.
 Please note, however, that the final decision regarding eligibility must be made by an eligibility worker at your local department of social services.

 How to apply

-You may apply for assistance online through CommonHelp, in person at our office, or by mailing an application to the Charlottesville Department of Social Services, P.O.
+You may apply for assistance online through CommonHelp, in person at our office, or by mailing a paper application to the Charlottesville Department of Social Services, P.O.
 Box 911, Charlottesville, VA 22902-0911.
-Applications may also be faxed to (434) 970-3444.
-Applications can be printed by clicking here.
+Paper applications may also be faxed to (434) 970-3444.
+Blank applications can also be printed directly from the Virginia Department of Social Services.
 Please note: adobe reader is needed to complete this task.
 To download adobe reader for free please click on the adobe icon at the bottom of this page.

 Public computers are available in our lobby in City Hall Annex to access CommonHelp if you prefer to apply online but do not have internet access.
 You may also use the computers at any public library.
 Paper applications can be picked up at our office or you can request an application be mailed to you by calling (434) 970-3400.

 All information you provide is confidential and may only be given to staff directly connected with administering or enforcing provisions of the programs for which you applied, other federal assistance programs, or programs that assist low-income individuals.
 Information will also be disclosed to: